 The following describes the material terms of the employment agreement that we have entered with Mr. Barker.
-We have also entered into a severance agreement with Mr. Julian and a separation agreement with Mr. Talbot, which are described below under "Potential Payments Upon Termination or Change in Control".
+We have also entered into a severance agreement with Mr. Julian which is described below under "Potential Payments Upon Termination or Change in Control".